salamshakur/NazzyBot/README.md

 * !send cats      - Nazzy will send a random picture or GIF of a cat!

+* !send dogs      - Nazzy will send a random picture or GIF of a dog!

 * !urb            - Give it a word and Nazzy will search Urban Dictionary for it!

 * !role <@member> - Tag a member using role to see what permissions they have!